Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 {% endhint %}

 {% hint style="info" %}
-Adobe Journey Optimizer delivers push notifications to a device as data messages.
+Adobe Journey Optimizer delivers push notifications to a device as a data message.
 More information on data messages can be seen at [the Firebase messages documentation](https://firebase.google.com/docs/cloud-messaging/concept-options#data_messages).
 {% endhint %}

 **FCM Payload Example**